Updated on March 5, 2025

 • Orthodontic headgear — Treats overbites and overjets by holding the upper jaw and teeth in place, giving space for the lower jaw to grow

-The cost of functional appliances averages between $1,000 and $9,000.
-You may consider these an additional cost to braces treatment, and your insurance may cover the expense.
+Functional appliances average between $1,000 and $9,000.
+You may consider them an additional cost to braces treatment, and your insurance may cover the expense.

 5. Overbite Surgery (Jaw Surgery)

-Some extreme cases of skeletal overbites may require orthognathic surgery, which averages between $20,000 and $50,000.
-This surgery repositions the jaw when other orthodontic treatments can’t.
+Some extreme cases of skeletal overbites may require orthognathic surgery, which costs an average of between $20,000 and $50,000.
+This surgery repositions the jaw when other orthodontic treatments cannot.

-Severe overbite correction surgery is often for adults only because their jaws are no longer developing or as flexible as children’s.
-Your dentist may recommend orthodontic appliances if your jaw is still growing.
+Severe overbite correction surgery is often reserved for adults because their jaws are no longer as developed or flexible as children's.
+However, if your jaw is still growing, your dentist may recommend orthodontic appliances.

 What are the Signs of an Overbite?